Singapore Income Tax: Tax Residency & Tax Rates 2023

-Singapore personal income tax is also one of the lowest in the world and foreign scoured income is non-taxable.
+Singapore’s personal income tax is among the lowest globally, and income sourced from abroad is non-taxable.

 4 Things About Singapore Income Tax Every Foreigner Must Know